COVID-19 Vaccine Clinics in Ontario

 To arrange travel to any of these clinics please contact Shelley Gonneville at firstname.lastname@example.org

-- All Adults 18+ are now eligible to receive the vaccine
+- Anyone 12+ is now eligible to receive the vaccine

 - On May 5, 2021 Indigenous Affairs Ontario and the Ministry of Health announced that All Indigenous Adults and their non-Indigenous family or household members will be able to access their COVID-19 vaccine second dose within the 21-28 day interval depending on the vaccine.
 Vaccine clinics will be based on availability.
 Please contact your local Public Health Unit or visit their websites for more information on how to register.